Dry needling & physiotherapy: How to combine these treatments for effective pain relief

 The short answer is yes.
 While both of these techniques involve inserting thin needles into various parts of the body, the similarity stops there.
 Dry needling specifically focuses on releasing myofascial (muscular) trigger points.

 Side effects and working out after a session

 It is common to feel some aches and general soreness after a treatment which can last for up to 48 hours after a treatment.
 Once this soreness has subsided, there is usually an improvement in the initial symptoms of the treated area though some conditions may require a few treatments to fully resolve pain.

 Applying heat or ice over the treated area after a dry needling session may help alleviate post treatment soreness faster.
 You may also be advised to modify your exercise or activity program for a few days after the treatment in order to gain the best results.

 How much does a session cost and how can I book in?

 A dry needling session can be booked in as part of a regular physiotherapy treatment session or you can book in for a stand alone dry needling session.
 Sessions are around 30 minutes on average though if your physiotherapist thinks you will benefit from leaving the needles in for a period of time at the end of the session, you may end up having a longer consultation (there is no extra charge for this).

-Initial consultations with our specialist sports physio and practice principal cost $139 and subsequent consultations are $129 each.
+Consultations with our specialist sports physio cost $136 and consultations with a physiotherapist are $126 each.

 If you’re based near Brisbane and looking for dry needling or other effective pain relief techniques, you can contact us on (07) 3278 1186 or book a treatment online.
 We also service suburbs near Graceville including Indooroopilly, Yeronga, Sherwood, Oxley, Corinda, Tennyson and Chelmer.